The University of Melbourne

 - Copy of veterinary school transcript, and

-The successful candidates will be contacted in September and provided guidance to submit an application to the University of Melbourne’s admission office for the following courses:
+The preselected candidates will be contacted for an interview before the end of September.
+The successful candidates will be provided guidance to submit an application to the University of Melbourne’s admissions office for the following courses:

-Following approval of their candidature in the Masters’ degrees by the Graduate School, applicants will receive a formal offer for the residency position.
+Following approval of their candidature in the Masters degrees by the Melbourne Veterinary School, applicants will receive a formal offer for the residency program.

-The dual degree program is only available to Australian and New Zealand citizens or permanent residents.
-If you are not an Australian/New Zealand citizen or permanent resident, please direct your enquiry to email@example.com in the first instance.
+This dual degree program is only available to Australian and New Zealand citizens and Australian permanent residents.

 - Minimum qualifications: Applicants are required to have completed a veterinary degree from an Australian university, or a qualification or combination of qualifications considered by the selection committee to be equivalent, and which allows registration as a veterinary practitioner in the State of Victoria.